rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 var days = new Integer2Period(42).days();
 {% endhighlight %}

 Meh.
-We used a _wrapper_, or some variance of the Object Adapter Pattern but we are very far from the objective we originally had.
+We used a _wrapper_ or some variance of the Object Adapter Pattern, but we are very far from the objective we originally had.

-Let's see how modern JVM languages, such us Kotlin, Scala and Groovy give an answer to this problem.
+Let's see how modern JVM languages, such as Kotlin, Scala and Groovy answer this problem.

 ## Scala